Possible Sentence Commutation For Blagojevich

-CHICAGO (CBS) — Could former governor, Rod Blagojevich finally get the break he’s been hoping for?
+CHICAGO (CBS) — Could former governor Rod Blagojevich finally get the break he’s been hoping for?

 On Thursday, President Donald Trump saying he’s seriously considering commuting Blagojevich’s sentence.